Glacier gateway, lake town, and Big Mountain evenings

 Pick your Whitefish trip

-Whitefish can center on Glacier, ski days, lake time, or a Montana town-base weekend, and each version still has mountain views, good meals, and a walkable center close at hand.
+Whitefish can center on Glacier, ski days, lake time, or a downtown Montana weekend, and each version still has mountain views, good meals, and a walkable center close at hand.

 Choose where to stay before the dates get expensive